 - Pursuant to Section 54(1) of the Modern Slavery Act 2015 (the "MSA Act"), the Bank annually attests to the Act by publishing a statement outlining how the Bank mitigates the risk of slavery and human trafficking both within their business and their supply chains.
 As part of this process, the NEHS Group has in place a Modern Slavery and Human Trafficking Policy (the "MSA Policy"), which seeks to identify and manage such risk. - The Board and its committees take their environmental responsibilities seriously and receive regular updates on climate change.
-The Board members have undergone training on financial risks associated with climate change and an SMF with responsibility for climate change has been appointed. - Established in 2009, the Nomura Charitable Trust has been supporting disadvantaged young people in the local communities through both grant making and employee engagement in the form of volunteering and other engagement initiatives, making a significant impact both internally and externally.
+The Board members have undergone training on financial risks associated with climate change and an SMF with responsibility for climate risk change has been appointed.
+Further information on management of these risk is provided in Note 13 of Financial statements. - Established in 2009, the Nomura Charitable Trust has been supporting disadvantaged young people in the local communities through both grant making and employee engagement in the form of volunteering and other engagement initiatives, making a significant impact both internally and externally.
 The Nomura Charitable Trust engages with the wider community by supporting three partner charities and provides strategic grants to charities in order to fund specific programmes or projects.
 The Nomura Charitable Trust's mission is to ensure Nomura's business goals are aligned with providing positive contribution to stakeholders and the wider communities in which Nomura operates.